kek7777/Business_analysis/README.md

 * task2.ipybn (for solution TASK 2.
 Binary classification)
 * task3.ipybn (for solution TASK 3.
 Analysis of subscriber tariff plans)
 * presentation (presentations with task results are located here)
-* result (vectors of forecasting are located here)
+* result (vectors of forecasting and saved Xgbmodel are located here)

 ### Installation